bitfield/script/README.md

 ## ReplaceRegexp

-`ReplaceRegexp()` returns a pipe which filters its input by replacing all matches of a compiled regular expression with a supplied replacement string, like Unix `sed`:
+`ReplaceRegexp()` returns a pipe that filters its input by replacing all matches of a compiled regular expression with a supplied replacement string, like Unix `sed`:

 ```go
 p := script.File("test.txt").ReplaceRegexp(regexp.MustCompile("Gol[a-z]{1}ng"), "Go")
 ```

 ## SHA256Sums
-`SHA256Sums()` reads a list of file paths from the pipe, one per line, and returns a pipe which contains the SHA-256 checksum of each file.
+`SHA256Sums()` reads a list of file paths from the pipe, one per line, and returns a pipe that contains the SHA-256 checksum of each file.
 If there are any errors (for example, non-existent files), the pipe's error status will be set to the first error encountered, but execution will continue.

 Examples: